RonanAlmeida/fractals/README.md

-# Makeing Fractals with Python
+# Making Fractals with Python

 I have made python codes that makes a normal fractal with turtle and a code that makes mandlebrot set fractal.
 I will keep adding more.
 Hope you like it.